 The Visual specific settings contain formatting properties that allow you to change the default behavior of the visual:

 - License: here you can enter your license details to disable any license reminders.

 - Y-Axis: the formatting options for the Y-axis (category axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
-These familiar options allow you to change the visibility and formatting of the y-axis elements (like: title, labels, grid lines, etc.).
+These familiar options allow you to change the visibility and formatting of the y-axis elements (like labels, title and gridlines).
 Here you can also find the option to change the padding between the bars, called Inner padding.

 - X-Axis: the formatting options for the x-axis (value axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
-These familiar options allow you to change the visibility and formatting of the x-axis elements (like: begin and end values, display units, decimal places, grid lines, etc.).
-There is also an additional feature here to have all measures use the same scale: Single Scale.
+These familiar options allow you to change the visibility and formatting of the x-axis elements (like Start and End values, labels, display units, decimal places, title, gridlines).
+There is also an additional feature to have all measures use the same scale: Single Scale.

-- Data colors: within this section you can change the default color which applies to all bars.
-You can also change the color per measure (column) or to apply Conditional formatting.
+- Data colors: here you can change the Default color which applies to all bars.
+Enable Show all datapoints to change the color per measure (column) or to apply Conditional formatting.

 - Data labels: within this section you can enable and change the format of the data labels.
 Adjust the color, change the display units, decimal places and label position.
 Set the text size and font or enable an overflow text and background.